September 30, 1955: Plot

 Fellow student Eugene joins Jimmy J. and Hanley as they leave the campus once again, and they stop to pick up Billie Jean, finding her dressed like the character Vampira (a real-life paramour of James Dean), wearing heavy makeup and a black cape.
 She attempts to seduce Jimmy J., but he rebuffs her.
 At Charlotte's house, Billie Jean darkens the room, lights candles and clears the furniture.
 When Charlotte and Jimmy J. are alone, she confronts him about Billie Jean, but he states that, though he is untrustworthy like his father, he has not had sex with Billie Jean.
 When the group uses a Ouija board to contact Dean, only Jimmy J. and Billie Jean feel his presence.

 That night, the group wreaks havoc at the local cemetery, but when the police arrive, Billie Jean drops a candelabrum and her cape catches on fire, leaving her badly burned.

 Three weeks later at the homecoming parade, Jimmy J. arrives on a motorcycle, sees Charlotte riding a float and climbs aboard to speak with her.
 He confronts her for breaking up with him, kisses her, and climbs down.
 Hanley spots Jimmy J. and greets him warmly as Frank and Pat ride past in the parade, with Frank yelling that he thought that Jimmy J. had been kicked out of school.
 Eugene is also at the parade as part of the marching band and waves to Jimmy J.

 Jimmy J. visits Billie Jean, who is home from the hospital and has not spoken since the accident.
 She is nearly covered in bandages.
 Jimmy J. confesses that he went to see Rebel Without a Cause the previous night, watching it four times so that he could tell her all the details.
-He recounts how the movie parallels his own life and explains that he is responsible for Billie Jean's injuries in the same way that Dean's character is responsible for Plato's death.
+He recounts how the movie parallels his own life and explains that he is responsible for Billie Jean's injuries in the same way that Dean's character Jim Stark is responsible for Sal Mineo's character Plato Crawford's death.
 He asks her forgiveness, as he is leaving for California to visit the spot where Dean died, and begs her to speak, since her mother, Melba Lou, has expressed her intentions to send her to a sanitorium for electroshock treatment in the hope of ending her muteness.
 Speaking for the first time, Billie Jean yells at him to "stop it," begs not to be sent to the sanitorium, and demands that he shatter her mirrors so that she cannot see her scarred body.
 He obliges her and breaks the mirrors.
-Her mother enters, sees the damaged furniture, and upon hearing Billie Jean's cries not to be committed, gets mad that Jimmy J. has revealed her intentions, and joins her daughter in telling Jimmy J. that life is not a movie.
+Melba Lou enters, sees the damaged furniture, and upon hearing Billie Jean's cries not to be committed, gets mad that Jimmy J. has revealed her intentions, and joins her daughter in telling Jimmy J. that life is not a movie.
 Jimmy J. leaves.